 - Debt settlement, on the other hand, involves negotiations with creditors to accept an amount less than the balance or reduce the interest rate so that the debt can be settled.
 Though this also portrays you in a negative light, the repercussions are less severe than bankruptcy.

 If you are in no position to pay your debts, bankruptcy might be the best possible option available.
 It puts an end to all collection actions like repossession, wage garnishment, foreclosure, etc. and gives you time to get hold of your finances.
-Since bankruptcy filing is a decision which should not be taken lightly, it is advisable to consider experts before filing it.
+Since bankruptcy filing is a decision which should not be taken lightly, it is advisable to consider professionals before filing it.
 You can call 888-297-6023 to consult with experienced bankruptcy lawyers.